-Serve community of Fort Atkinson by preserving the historic integrity of the city.
+Serve the community of Fort Atkinson by preserving the historic integrity of the city.

-The Historic Preservation Commission is charged with the “protection, enhancement, perpetuation and use of improvements or sites of special character or special architectural, archeological or historic interest or value.“
+The Historic Preservation Commission is charged with the “protection, enhancement, perpetuation and use of improvements or sites of special character or special architectural, archaeological or historic interest or value.“

 The Fort Atkinson Preservation Commission is state-mandated commission, composed of five members appointed to five-year terms by the city manager with the City Council’s approval.
 The present commission’s authority is defined in Chapter 42, Fort Atkinson Municipal Ordinance Code:

 Chapter 42 HISTORIC PRESERVATION*

 Sec.
 42-3.
 Historic structure, historic site and historic district designation criteria.